 A “Theory of Change” is a logical framework that defines the means by which a mission-driven organization seeks to achieve its core goals and objectives through targeted sets of activities or investments.

-In the case of the Sustainable Agriculture Network (SAN) and the Rainforest Alliance, these activities and investments—such as farmer training and certification—are intended to contribute to improved farming practices, management systems, and farmer knowledge.
+In the case of the Rainforest Alliance, these activities and investments—such as farmer training and certification—are intended to contribute to improved farming practices, management systems, and farmer knowledge.
 These results are, in turn, expected to contribute to improved biodiversity conservation, natural resources, farm productivity and profitability, and the well-being of farmers, workers, and their families.

 When this theory of change logic plays out fully, improved sustainability at the field level benefits not only local producers and their neighbors, but also companies and consumers up the value chain.
 These benefits support a positive feedback loop whereby companies realize significant value from sustainable sourcing and therefore choose to invest more in increasing the sustainability of their supply base.
 At the same time, best practices are replicated and scaled up as neighbors, governments, and other stakeholders see the benefit of sustainable agriculture.
 These relationships are elaborated further in this diagram.

-More detail and the full list of SAN / Rainforest Alliance indicators can be found in Annex C of the SAN/Rainforest Alliance Impacts Report.
+More detail and the full list our indicators can be found in Annex C of the SAN/Rainforest Alliance Impacts Report.
 The compliance of Rainforest Alliance’s Monitoring and Evaluation system with the requirements of the ISEAL Impacts Code is described in this report.